-Marsden Moor: Fire crews tackle moorland blaze
+Marsden Moor: Fire crews tackle two moorland blazes

 - Published

-Fire crews are tackling a large blaze on Marsden Moor in West Yorkshire.
+Crews have been tackling two wildfires on Marsden Moor in West Yorkshire.

-West Yorkshire Fire & Rescue Service (WYFRS) said crews were dealing with an ongoing incident in the Pule Hill area of the moor.
+One of the blazes, in the Pule Hill area, has since been extinguished but crews remain for damping down, West Yorkshire Fire and Rescue Service said.

-Crews from Slaithwaite and Meltham were in attendance, a spokesperson for the fire service said.
+According to the National Trust, which owns the site, the fire was fanned by strong winds.

-The public is advised to stay away from the area, they added.
-According to the National Trust, the fire was being fanned by strong winds.
+A second wildfire broke out near Wessenden Lodge at about 19:10 BST and firefighters have asked people to avoid the area.

-Rangers were working with the fire service in gaining access to the ground, a spokesperson said.
+Wildfire and drone units are investigating and "active firefighting" was under way, the service said just before 21:00 BST.

 Marsden Moor is a Site of Special Scientific Interest famous for its rare ground-nesting birds and blanket peat bogs.